 - Serve as a liaison, as needed, between the directors and the Chairman of the board of directors; - Call meetings of the independent directors, when appropriate; - If requested by Company management or stockholders, ensure that he or she is available, as appropriate, for consultation with management and/or direct communication with stockholders; - Be the primary point of contact for stockholder communications addressed to independent directors; - Recommend the retention of outside advisors who report directly to the board of directors as he or she may determine is necessary or appropriate; and - Assist in the annual evaluation of the Chief Executive Officer, and, if an officer other than the Chief Executive Officer is serving as Chairman of the board of directors, such other officer.
-For the officer serving as Chairman of the board of directors, such evaluation shall include an evaluation of such officer's effectiveness as Chairman of the board of directors and as an officer of the Company and an annual evaluation of his or her interactions with directors and ability to provide leadership and direction to the full board of directors.
+For the officer serving as Chairman of the board of directors and as an officer of the Company and an annual evaluation of his or her interactions with directors and ability to provide leadership and direction to the full board of directors.